Convergence of Quantum Lindstedt Series and Semiclassical Renormalization: The Lindstedt series

 \section{The Lindstedt series}

-In this section we study the formal conjugation problem bringing out the Lindstedt series which will be the key ingredient for the proof of Theorem \ref{c:1}.
-We also revisit the work of Eliasson \cite{Elia89} (see also \cite{Eliasson90}, \cite{Eliasson96}) and adapt it to our framework.
+We start our study from the formal conjugation problem \eqref{e:main_equation_for_lindstedt} which brings out the Lindstedt series.
+The analysis of this series will be the key ingredient for the proof of Theorem \ref{c:1}.
+We revisit some parts of the work of Eliasson \cite{Elia89} (see also \cite{Eliasson90}, \cite{Eliasson96}) and adapt it to the quantum setting.
 Some steps in the proofs are here detailed or modified to a more convenient exposition in line with the present work.
-The main difference with respect to these works is that, instead of looking for the canonical transformation $\Phi_t$ as a general symplectic transformation homotopic to the identity, we restrict ourselves to consider time-dependent Hamiltonian flows $\Phi_t = \Phi_t^H$.
-This is very usefull to quantize the problem and indeed allows us to prove the convergence of the Birkhoff normal form in a unified way, so that the classical result is derived as a byproduct from the quantum one.
+The main difference with respect to this series of works is that, instead of looking for the canonical transformation $\Phi_t$ as a general symplectic isomorphism homotopic to the identity, we restrict ourselves to consider time-dependent Hamiltonian flows $\Phi_t = \Phi_t^H$ so that $\Phi_t^H \vert_{t = 0} = \operatorname{Id}$.
+We show that this reduction does not lead to a loss of generality (the solution is formally unique, see \cite{Gall82}) and turns out to be very usefull to quantize the problem.
+Indeed we show formal solvability and convergence of the Birkhoff normal form in a unified way, so that the classical result is derived as a byproduct from the quantum one.
+Moreover, we show that the Lindstedt series for the formal expansion of $H$ can be linked with the one obtained by Eliasson for the canonical transformation $\Phi_t$.